 describe

 The child selector selects all direct child elements of a specific parent element.
-In the above example, body is the parent element and p is the child element.
+In the example above, body is the parent element and p is the child element.

 Bugs

-In IE7, child selectors will not work if there is an HTML comment between the parent tag and the child tag.
+In IE7, if there is an HTML comment between the parent tag and the child tag, the child selector will not work.

 Example